DepriFromEarth/hdd-survival-guide/README.md

 1. Do I have an SSD and HDD?
 If you do, then follow this video. https://www.youtube.com/watch?v=QG4LXw4Nd5U

+2. Do I have multiple drives?
+If so, set them up as RAID. ( I will add this to the guide later )

-2. Do I have only one or more HDDs?
+3. Do I have a traditional HDD?
 If so, continue with the rest of the guide!

-3. Am I on Windows or Linux?
+4. Am I on Windows or Linux?

 ## Where to Begin?
 - If you are on Windows, proceed here. https://github.com/DepriFromEarth/hdd-survival-guide/blob/main/README.md#windows
 - If you are on Linux, proceed here. https://github.com/DepriFromEarth/hdd-survival-guide/blob/main/README.md#linux

 # Windows